ing-thejis/stack/README.md

 # stack
-implementing tiny library stack with golang
+implementing tiny library of stack with golang